Jawaharlal Nehru Stadium Delhi: 2026 Guide Tickets & Visitor Tips

 • Multi-Purpose Use: Hosts football, athletics, concerts, and cultural exhibitions.

-The stadium also offers ample parking, food stalls with local and international cuisine, and clear signage for easy navigation.
+The stadium also offers ample parking, food stalls with local and international cuisine and clear signage for easy navigation.
 Its synthetic athletics track and high-quality football pitch meet international standards.

 Events and Activities at Jawaharlal Nehru Stadium

-The stadium hosts a variety of events, attracting sports fans, music lovers, and cultural enthusiasts.
-From football matches to concerts, there’s always something exciting happening.
+The stadium hosts a variety of events, attracting sports fans music lovers and cultural enthusiasts.
+From football matches to concerts there’s always something exciting happening.

-Upcoming Events in 2025
+Upcoming Events in 2026

 Notable Past Events